Wyrdware/Portfolio/content/projects/mosaic.md

 ## Overview

-Mosaic is a modular gameplay framework for Unity that enables designers and developers to build scalable, and fully reusable gameplay systems accross projects.
-It became the architectural foundation for *Echoes in the Mists*, an RIT capstone game featured at Imagine RIT, spotlighted by Facebook and RIT, and showcased at the 2025 GDC NYS Pavilion.
+Mosaic is a universal gameplay framework for Unity used by designers and developers to build, collaborate on, and share gameplay systems.
+The framework ensures developed features are scalable, reusable, and fully cross compatible.
+This allows individuals, studios, and communities to invest in their systems creating value that is retained accross projects.
+Mosaic serves as the architectural foundation for *Echoes in the Mists*, an RIT capstone game featured at Roc Games Fest, showcased at the 2025 GDC NYS Pavilion, and highlighted as part of RIT’s recognition as the #3 MS game design program in the U.S.

 ---

 ## Challenge

-So much of what game developers create gets thrown away due to the iterative nature of development or left behind as we move onto new projects.
-- Adding features can be expensive
-- removing features can also be expensive
-- Utilizing less experienced developers risks increasing tech debt in a project
--
-Gameplay systems are often tightly coupled and hard to extend or reuse, especially in student teams.
-This leads to brittle, one-off solutions and code debt that slows down iteration and limits collaboration.
+Game development is inherently iterative, but most gameplay systems are built rigidly, tied closely to a single project’s architecture and difficult to adapt elsewhere.
+As projects evolve, tech debt accumulates, making features costly to extend, remove, or reuse.
+Without modularity, systems resist change making experimentation and collaboration riskier.
+Temporary solutions often become entrenched, bloating the codebase.
+Less experienced developers, though valuable, can unintentionally compound these issues without clear architectural boundaries.
+As a result, even well-built systems struggle to scale across teams, contributors, or future projects.

 ---

 ## Approach

-- True Modularity
-- Designed a framework that sits between Unity’s GameObject model and the character controller
-- Built modular runtime elements: **Behaviors**, **Modifiers**, **Decorators**, and **DataTags** Build consistent and
-- Enabled runtime composition and deconstruction of features without code duplication
-- Integrated a utility-based decision system to support modular AI behavior selection
-- Created a unified external interface for interacting with actors abstractly
+Mosaic was developed through iterative prototyping and extensive research into scalable architectures, including game object models, programing paradigms, along with other related systems such as ability systems and character controllers.
+Mosaic was also the subject of my graduate thesis.
+The resulting framework lies between the game object model and the character controller, offering true modularity through runtime components: Behaviors, Modifier, Decorators, and DataTags.
+These four components ensure full modularity across any system that uses Mosaic.
+The design was validated through use by peers with varying levels of experience on a long term project and feedback from mentors and colleagues in the field.

 ---

 ## Outcome

-- Used in *Echoes in the Mists* ([view project →](./echoes)), a capstone game showcased at Imagine RIT and GDC
-- Enabled rapid collaboration across disciplines and clean separation of systems
-- Allowed a junior teammate to implement a full animation-matched backstab system in two days—with zero added tech debt—thanks to Mosaic’s reusable structure
-- Resulting features were fully cross-compatible across characters and projects
-- Contributed to RIT's recognition as a top 5 game design school (Princeton Review 2025)
-- allow
+Mosaic demonstrated its value as a modular, scalable gameplay architecture, reducing tech debt and accelerating development.
+It powered Echoes in the Mists, a capstone game showcased at ROC Games Fest and GDC 2025.
+Its modular design enabled rapid iteration and parallel development across disciplines, while ensuring clean architectural boundaries.
+Less experienced developers successfully implemented complex systems, such as a fully modular animation-matched backstab, without introducing architectural overhead.
+Mosaic also enabled designers to compose and test behaviors independently.
+Its success highlights the power of well-designed abstractions to enable ambitious, sustainable game development at scale.

 ---

-## Tech Stack

-Unity · C# · Modular Architecture · ScriptableObjects · Utility AI · Runtime Composition

----

 ## Current Status

-Mosaic is undergoing significant structural revisions.
+Mosaic is currently undergoing structural revisions.
 The system has been used in multiple Unity projects and is available for review or walkthroughs upon request.

 ---

 ## Interested?

-If you're building scalable systems, prototyping new gameplay mechanics, or need a tools-focused engineer, I’d love to chat about how Mosaic’s ideas might translate to your pipeline.
+If you’re building scalable systems, prototyping new gameplay mechanics, or need a tools-focused engineer, I’d love to chat about how Mosaic’s ideas might translate to your pipeline.

 ---